MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-using-buffers.md

         bufferByteAccess->Buffer(&bytes);
 ```

 For example, the following code sample shows how to create a buffer that holds the current system time.

-Since buffers have a separate capacity and length value it is necessary to explicitly set both the capacity and length.
+Since buffers have a separate capacity and length value, it is necessary to explicitly set both the capacity and length.
 By default, the length is 0.

 ```cpp
     inline byte* GetBufferData(Windows::Storage::Streams::IBuffer^ buffer)